 HOW FASHION FUELS THE UK ECONOMY

-The direct contribution of the UK fashion industry to the UK economy is estimated at £28bn, up from £26bn in 2013, according to data from Oxford Economics, the consultancy, published by the British Fashion Council.
+The direct contribution of the UK fashion industry to the UK economy was estimated at £29.7bn in 2016 according to data from Oxford Economics, the consultancy, published by the British Fashion Council.

 In the Government's official statistics on the creative industries, published in 2016, by the Department for Culture, Media and Sport, fashion is counted within the category of "design: product, graphic and fashion design".